jbflores95/user-and-group-policy/README.md

 </p>
 <p>
 - There are a lot of things we can do in Active Directory.
-As you can see, we can rename, delete, Disable accounts, and reset passwords.
+As you can see, we can rename, delete, disable accounts, and reset passwords.
 </p>
 - Play around with different users and have some fun figuring out the solution with what you learned in this lab.
 <br />